SES (Senior Executive Service) Resumes

 The second step involves reviewing the duties and qualifications.
 Assess your own skills, experiences and education to determine if your qualifications match the position.
 Reflect on whether and how you can demonstrate competency in these areas through your previous work experience and achievements.
 If you cannot easily relate your recent experience to the requirements, the position might not be a great fit.

 Once you’ve closely studied the announcement and determined your competency, your next step is to compile the information from your last ten years of employment.
 While you may already have an updated resume, continue to brainstorm and gather everything you can that speaks to your accomplishments and competencies.
-Additionally, it’s helpful to review sample SES resumes to ensure you include all the necessary information and format it correctly.

 Read More +Less –